Rigo Morales: Shady Records/Goliath Artists, Inc.

 Morales became an artist representative for Goliath Artists, Inc., the management firm founded by Eminem's manager, Paul Rosenberg.
 Working with a roster that included Eminem, Cypress Hill, and Xzibit, Morales helped expand the company's roster to include music producers, such as The Alchemist, DJ Muggs of Cypress Hill, Dame Grease and The Beatnuts.
 In 2001, Rosenberg and Eminem appointed Morales to the Director of A&R at the newly formed Shady Records, which lead to the signing of 50 Cent and propelled Shady into one of the most prominent rap labels in music.
 50 Cent's debut album, Get Rich Or Die Tryin debuted at number one on the Billboard 200 charts, selling 872,000 copies in its first week.
 It was the best-selling album of 2003, selling 12 million copies worldwide by the end of the year and was ranked as the number one album of the year on the Billboard 200.

 Morales would go on to provide A&R on many of the label’s seminal releases including the 8 Mile soundtrack, 50 Cent The Massacre, Eminem Presents: The Re-Up, Obie Trice Cheers, Bad Meets Evil Hell: The Sequel and Eminem’s Recovery.
 Morales won 2011 Grammy acknowledgment for his work on Eminem’s comeback album, Recovery, where he secured the diamond-selling single, "Love The Way You Lie," featuring Rihanna.
 In 2011, Bad Meets Evil debuted at Number one on the Billboard charts and featured the platinum single, "Lighters" featuring Bruno Mars.
 Morales provided Eminem with his latest number one hit, "Monster" featuring Rihanna, before departing to Atlantic Records in 2014.

 Atlantic Records

-In 2014, Morales was appointed to Vice President of A&R and Artist Development at Atlantic Records, where he worked with artists such as Wiz Khalifa, Janelle Monae, O.T.
+In 2014, Morales was appointed to Vice President of A&R and Artist Development at Atlantic Records, where he worked with artists such as The Marias, Wiz Khalifa, Janelle Monae, O.T.
 Genasis, Action Bronson, Alt-J, Tayla Parx, Joyner Lucas, and the groundbreaking hit Broadway musical ‘’Hamilton’’.
 His work on Wiz Khalifa’s sophomore release Black Hollywood garnered two Grammy nominations for Best Hip Hop Album and Best Hip Hop song in 2015 for "We Dem Boyz," while his work with Monáe on Dirty Computer led to a Grammy nomination for Album of the Year in 2019.

 In March 2020, Morales was promoted to Senior Vice President of A&R and Artist Development at Atlantic Records.